 A: Early on, we understood the shopper’s main digital purchase conundrums and knew that content is a driving force for any transaction-based e-commerce platform.
 Consumers need to be educated, inspired to make a purchase, and retained through an engaging/beautiful experience.
 If you take a look at Thirstie versus our competitors’ web landing pages, you will immediately understand what we mean.

 Q: How difficult it is to manage 100 retailers in cities like LA, Miami, New York & SF and to keep a check on the quality?

-A: It’s all about being laser focused on customer service.
-Every day our operations team works with our retailers to ensure their delivery persons are up to speed, performing to mutually agreed upon standards, managers have extracted updated inventories, and most importantly they are happy.
-We also make sure to regularly update all store owner on Thirstie’s progress as a business, so they are always in the know.
+A: It’s all about being laser-focused on customer service.
+Every day our operations team works with our retailers to ensure their delivery persons are up to speed, performing to mutually agreed-upon standards, managers have extracted updated inventories, and most importantly they are happy.
+We also make sure to regularly update all store owners on Thirstie’s progress as a business, so they are always in the know.
 Happy retailers mean happy customers.
 And we take the management of these partner relationships very seriously and to date have not lost a single retailer.

 Q: Thirstie raised $1.1M in a recent round of funding.
 What would be your future plans for expanding Thirstie?